Location: Puerto Morelos, Mexico

 - Lionfish population studies & eradication program (as needed in other locations)

-- Teaching in the local schools in Akumal each week, and outreach work to assist the community and promote conservation practises.
+- Leading environmental education classes at local schools and outreach work to assist the community and promote conservation practises.

 - Minimum age 18